trailbot/client/GETTING-STARTED.md

 The setup wizard is pretty self-explainative and helps you to import your `Client public key`, export your `Watcher public key`, create a system daemon and start it immediately.

 Last step is going back to the Client's setup wizard, importing the `Watcher public key` and now you are ready to play. :fist:

+## Installing Trailbot Vault

+Installing your own [Trailbot Vault](https://github.com/trailbot/vault) in another server is optional—you can use the "official" vault instance run by [Stampery](https://stampery.com), which is available at `vault.trailbot.io:8443`.

+Its installation process is covered in [its own README](https://github.com/trailbot/vault/blob/master/README.md).